tmont5/WebProgramming-Startup/README.md

 Tanner(Simon JAVASCRIPT): I learned the true important of Javascript.
 The java made the website so much easier to navigate, and made the game ultimately work.

+margin/border/padding/content
+ls - list
+ssh - access different computer sudo - access with authoirty mayor to what you have. chmod - change mode. make something executable.

+DOM textContent - sets the child text for an element For promises, async is needed in order to use await CNAME creates alias